Green-Schools and Water

 -

-We all have different roles such as litter wardens, water wardens and leaky detectives.
+We all have different roles on the 'Water Squad' such as litter wardens, water wardens and leaky detectives.
 These roles will be rotated so that everyone gets to experience them all.

 -

-We meet every Friday afternoon at approx. 2 pm in the outdoor shelter.
+We meet every Friday afternoon at approx. 2 pm in the junior classroom.

 -